gremlin/backend-take-home/README.md

 1. Project organization
 1. Any documentation necessary to run and evaluate the program

-Our goal is for this project to not take a burdensome amouont of time.
+A goal is for this project to not take a burdensome amouont of time.
 Please include in your submission how long you spent doing this exercise so we can adjust it as appropriate.

 # Submission